Can you volunteer your time to help raise awareness and funds for STEPWAY?

 Helping to run a fundraising and awareness stand at local events

 Attending cheque presentations and thanking our supporters face-to-face

 Giving short talks about STEPWAY and our work

 Selling our Christmas cards

 Volunteering at fundraising events and joining our cheering stations.

-Please get in touch to find out more by contacting our Fundraising team:
+Please get in touch to find out more by contacting our :Chief Fundraising Officer

 For more information on how to become a fundraiser, tips, advice and ideas please read on: